How do Digital Health Standards Assess Evidence?

 Adapted Evidence Standards Framework

-The Organisation for the Review of Care and Health Applications (ORCHA) continues to evolve standards in this field, and introduced an Adapted Evidence Standards Framework to its reviews in early 2021.
+The Organisation for the Review of Care and Health Applications (ORCHA) continues to evolve standards in this field and introduced an Adapted Evidence Standards Framework to its reviews in early 2021.

 Designed to be adopted both in the UK and internationally, as part of international assessment methodologies, this adapted model is very much a build on the NICE Framework and adopts the same core structure and approach.
-The Adapted Evidence Standards Framework has evolved following the application of the original NICE Framework to in excess of 1,000 assessments of digital health products.
+The Adapted Evidence Standards Framework has evolved following the application of the original NICE Framework to more than 1,000 assessments of digital health products.
 Through this process, a number of edge cases and issues were identified with the original model and these drove the development of a range of adaptations that have been collated in this alternative model.

-Through these adaptations the model seeks to avoid any subjective or broad questions and includes only questions that can be assessed objectively with clear ‘evidence/assurance’ requirements.
+Through these adaptations, the model seeks to avoid any subjective or broad questions and includes only questions that can be assessed objectively with clear ‘evidence/assurance’ requirements.
 Where bands of tiers in other standards are quite broad, this model introduces subclasses within tiers.
-This prevents simpler products getting caught in a category which causes them to be assessed with higher criteria than is appropriate but also up-levels some products that would under the original NICE Framework be classed at a lower Tier.
+This prevents simpler products from getting caught in a category which causes them to be assessed with higher criteria than is appropriate but also up-levels some products that would under the original NICE Framework be classed at a lower Tier.

-The model also looks to address some of the specific issues identified from the significant sample set, regarding the higher end evidential requirements in the NICE Framework and, in particular, the challenges associated with undertaking RCTs or Interventional Studies for some types of products – for example, diagnostics.
+The model also looks to address some of the specific issues identified from the significant sample set, regarding the higher-end evidential requirements in the NICE Framework and, in particular, the challenges associated with undertaking RCTs or Interventional Studies for some types of products – for example, diagnostics.

 A number of models have now emerged, seeking to meet the challenges faced when assessing digital health technologies.
 The Proportionality Principle is clearly factored into most of the leading frameworks.
 Some are also starting to address the Evidential Range Challenge.
-But the one challenge area that is still largely un-resolved is the Lifecycle Challenge, although the DiGA model does address aspects.
+But the one challenge area that is still largely unresolved is the Lifecycle Challenge, although the DiGA model does address aspects.